David-UniNA/OMICSdataPIPELINE/README.md

 # OMICS Data Pipeline Based on miRDeep2

 The aim of this repository is to provide a simple step-by-step guide for beginners to map and quantify miRNAs from publicly available datasets.
 We download raw reads from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/), a public functional genomics data repository.
 This guide is based on the Linux environment (Ubuntu version 22.04) and [miRDeep2](https://www.mdc-berlin.de/content/mirdeep2-documentation?mdcbl%5B0%5D=/n-rajewsky%23t-data%2Csoftware%26resources&mdctl=0&mdcou=20738&mdcot=6&mdcbv=crsjgo3KpH2eVDwEmJ_-5lh5FYkn8dZh4PNU6NsBrTE), a software package for the identification of novel and known miRNAs in deep sequencing data.
 The pipeline uses the 'adapter sequence' for the Illumina HiSeq 2000 platform but can generally be used for all platforms if the adapter sequence is known.
+Please [cite] (https://www.sciencedirect.com/science/article/pii/S2001037024004458) the following work if this repository was helpful for your work.

 ## Pipeline Steps
 1. Download raw reads